Don't feel like reading the excerpt below? Well, just listen to it here before you buy!

 To which I replied, “Cardio.”

 “Mid-way through the fourth bar you take this unusually uncomfortable breath, almost like a gasp for air, and it’s because the sequence of metaphors before don’t allow for you to breathe naturally in order to give the delivery you’re going for.
 Yes, cosmetically, you’re in decent shape, although you could stand to gain a pound or two, but cardio-vascularly (or is it cardio vascular-wise?)… you’re unable to effectively give the performance you desire, so… cardio.
 Run.
 Swim.
 Bike.
-Half hour, four to five times a week-”
+Half hour, four to five times a week—”

-“I’m surprised you’re here and not getting cardio yourself–running around trying to arrange meet-n-greets or something for Bieber,” he says with a crooked smile.
+“I’m surprised you’re here and not getting cardio yourself—running around, jumping through hoops for Bieber,” she said with a crooked smile.

 I was ready to move on, so I let her have that last one.

 “You ever listen to that show, On Blast?”
 I asked.
 “Comes on at 8 o’clock on—”

 “The radio,” she finished, “which you know I don’t listen to.
 Too much Bieber for my taste.”

 “Well guess who they’re interviewing this Friday.
-And it ain’t Biebs.”
+And it ain’t Biebs, baby.”

-He gave me a double-take: the first glance was dismissive because obviously I couldn’t be referring to him being the one on DC’s top radio station for Hip Hop music; the second look, though, was a realization that yes, I was seriously saying that he was the one who was going to be on DC’s number one station for Hip Hop!
+She gave me a double-take: the first glance was dismissive because obviously I couldn’t have been referring to her being the one on DC’s top radio station for Hip Hop music; the second look, however, was a realization that, yes, I was seriously saying that she was the one who was going to be on DC’s number one station for Hip Hop!

-So, I posed the question before he could ask it: “How did I pull off getting you on the highest rated Hip Hop radio show in the city?”
+So, I posed the question before she could ask it: “How did I pull off getting you on the highest rated Hip Hop radio show in the city?”

 The answer?
 Well… I just asked nicely.